sidcraftscode/Hydra/README.md

 Notes:
 - Default toy config uses d=256, 8 blocks, attention every 4th block, MoE on even blocks, Top-2 routing.
 - Scripts generate CSV/JSON artifacts such as `throughput_summary.csv`, `speedup_summary.json`, `train_losses.csv` in `results/`.
+ - Logic benchmark trains on lengths 2–4 and evaluates on 2–5.
+Workspace memory is reset per batch for fairness.
+Expect Hydra workspace ON > Hydra workspace OFF > Transformer as proof length increases.

 ## Citation
 If you use this code, please cite the paper: